haddocking/haddocking.github.io/education/Others/powerfit/index.md

 <a class="prompt prompt-info">
-  Open the density map, the *lcc.mrc* cross-correlation map, and the 10 best-ranked solutions in Chimera.
+  Open the density map, the *lcc.mrc* cross-correlation map, and the 10 best-ranked solutions in ChimeraX.
 </a>
 <a class="prompt prompt-cmd">
-  chimera ribosome-KsgA.map run-KsgA/lcc.mrc ribosome.pdb run-KsgA/fit_*.pdb
+  chimerax ribosome-KsgA.map run-KsgA/lcc.mrc ribosome.pdb run-KsgA/fit_*.pdb
 </a>

-Make the density map transparent again, by adjusting the alpha channel value to 0.6.
+Make the density map transparent again to 60.
 The values of the `lcc.mrc` slider bar correspond to the cross-correlation score found.
 In this way, you can selectively visualize regions of high or low cross-correlation values: i.e., pushing the slider to the right (higher cutoff) shows only regions of the grid with high cross-correlation scores.